nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_state.rst

 Low Latency Packet Mode
 =======================

-If Nordic Semiconductor's SoftDevice Bluetooth LE Link Layer is selected (:kconfig:option:`CONFIG_BT_LL_SOFTDEVICE`) and the :kconfig:option:`CONFIG_CAF_BLE_USE_LLPM` option is enabled, the |ble_state| sends a Bluetooth HCI command to enable the LLPM when Bluetooth is ready.
+If the :kconfig:option:`CONFIG_CAF_BLE_USE_LLPM` option is enabled, the |ble_state| sends a Bluetooth HCI command to enable the LLPM when Bluetooth is ready.
+The LLPM is a proprietary Bluetooth extension from Nordic Semiconductor that requires using Nordic Semiconductor's SoftDevice Bluetooth LE Link Layer.